Meibomian gland dysfunction: Pathophysiology

+Treatment

 Treatment can include warm compresses to thin the secretions and eyelid scrubs with baby shampoo or eyelid cleanser, or emptying ("expression") of the gland by a professional.
 Lifitegrast and Restasis are topical medication commonly used to control the inflammation and improve the oil quality.
 In some cases topical steroids and topical (drops or ointment)/oral antibiotics (to reduce bacteria on the lid margin) are also prescribed to reduce inflammation.
 Intense pulsed light (IPL) treatments have also been shown to reduce inflammation and improve gland function.
 Meibomian gland probing is also used on patients who experience deep clogging of the glands.
+In 2021 in the United States, the Food and Drug Administration granted de novo authorization in the United States for an IPL device to manage dry eye disease due to meibomian gland dysfunction.

 The dysfunction may be caused by some prescription medications, notably isotretinoin.
 A blocked meibomian gland can cause a meibomian cyst known as a chalazion to form in the eyelid.